 This is my transcription of Ted Bundy’s confession to Salt Lake City Sheriff’s Detective Dennis Couch, dated January 22, 1989.
-I used this recording as my source for the audio.
 Utah victim names mentioned in this confession include Nancy Wilcox, Debra Kent, Melissa Smith, Carol DaRonch, Laura Aime, and Nancy Baird.
 I attempted to transcribe this as accurately as possible, but I may have misspelled some names, and some of it was inaudible.
 The unknown female voice is probably that of Diana Weiner, Bundy’s civil attorney.
 At the end I include the maps of the areas Bundy described and aerial images of Fairview Canyon, where Debra Kent’s patella was found.

 Dennis Couch: Today’s date is January 22, 1989.
 The time is approximately 7:30 PM.
 I’m at the Florida State Prison, going to interview Ted Bundy.